-If it is in the best interest of PHCD, PHCD has the discretion to enter into repayment agreements with residents for amounts owed to PHCD.
+If it is in the best interest of the County, PHCD has the discretion to enter into repayment agreements with residents for amounts owed to PHCD.
 Notwithstanding the ability to enter in a repayment agreement, no such agreements are permitted if the participant intentionally engaged in activities which ultimately led to the debt.
 All repayment agreements must comply with the following requirements:

-- 1. Standards for Repayment: If a repayment agreement is offered to a participant in lieu of full payment, it will be in writing and will be within the following guidelines: - a.
-An initial payment of at least twenty (20%) must be paid at time of signing the repayment agreement by money order or cashier's check. - b.
-The remaining balance is to be paid within twelve (12) consecutive monthly payments commencing thirty (30) days from the date the initial payment is made. - 2.
+1. Standards for Repayment: If a repayment agreement is offered to a participant in lieu of full payment, it will be in writing and will be within the following guidelines:

+- a.
+An initial payment of at least 20% must be paid at time of signing the repayment agreement by money order or cashier's check. - b.
+The remaining balance is to be paid a maximum of 12 consecutive monthly payments commencing 30 days from the date the initial payment is made. - 2.
 Exceptions: - a.
-Any terms allowing more time for repayment or for a lower initial payment must be approved by the Asset Management Division Director or designee. - b.
+Any terms allowing more time for repayment or for a lower initial payment must be approved by division director or designee. - b.
 Strict adherence to the terms of the repayment agreement by the participant is necessary; otherwise, benefits may be terminated in accordance with this ACOP.